makkus/freckles/README.rst

    curl https://freckles.io | bash -s -- frecklecute --ask-become-pass false ansible-task --task-name file --vars '{"path": "~/cool_folder", "state": "directory"}'

 This has to be, by the way, the most bloated and roundabout way to create a folder in the history of creating folders.
 We've come a long way from ``mkdir`` :-) .
-Although, of course, this example doesn't make any sense, I hope it is plain to see how use- and powerful this can be.
+Although, of course, that particular example doesn't make any sense, I hope it is plain to see how use- and powerful a scripting tool like this, with access to all Ansible modules and roles, can be.
 Let's use another example and install Docker (using the `mongrelion.docker <https://galaxy.ansible.com/mongrelion/docker/>`_ role from Ansible galaxy -- I'll asume *frecklecute*/*freckles* is already installed this time):

 .. code-block:: console